“It’s not stress that kills us, it is our reaction to it.”Hans Selye

-Through the second lens many of us are socialized from a very young age that we have to do things we don’t want and sacrifice ourselves in order to be a “good person.”
+Through the second lens, many of us are socialized from a very young age that we have to do things we don’t want and to sacrifice ourselves in order to be a “good person.”
 And if we don’t sacrifice, it means we’re selfish.

-We might have learned this in our place of worship, school, communities, or at home.
+We might have learned this in our place of worship, at school, in our communities, or at home.

-Mom or dad loves us so much that they’re eating last, working tirelessly, giving up their dreams and what they want – all to care for and provide for us in the best way possible.
-And they remind us of this at every opportunity that self-sacrifice equals love.
+Mom or Dad loves us so much that they’re eating last, working tirelessly, giving up their dreams and what they want – all to care for us and provide for us in the best way possible.
+And they remind us at every opportunity that self-sacrifice equals love.

-There could be other reasons why – but these are the two general beliefs I’ve seen the most at a subconscious level why people don’t prioritize self-care – I’m less if I stop producing and I’m selfish if I meet my own needs.
+There could be other reasons, but these are the two general beliefs I’ve seen the most at a subconscious level for why people don’t prioritize self-care – I’m less if I stop producing and I’m selfish if I meet my own needs.

 It’s also these two basic beliefs that are driving a lot of modern people to burnout, physical illnesses, and emotional pain like depression, anxiety, and rage.

-Self-care has become on-trend even in places we least expect to see such as in corporate settings and in consumer retail.
-With catch phrases and programs such as:
+Self-care has become on-trend even in places we least expect to see it, such as corporate settings and consumer retail, and with catchphrases and programs like: